 Rust is a survival game that demands a lot of time and dedication.
-How it’s played requires players to be active almost full-time during a wipe or a session for one week.
+It requires players to be active almost full-time during a wipe if they want to achieve great results.

 One of the ways to enhance your visual experience in Rust and other competitive games is by gathering skins and ensuring that your character looks exactly the way you desire.